mcapinsk/CAC-CAP/README.md

     nohup ./CAC-CAP 1 1000 > thm_1_3.txt

-such computation took over four hours running on 48 parallel threads.
+such computation took over four and a half hours running on 48 parallel threads.

 ### To run the proof of Theorem 1.4 choose k from 0 to 3 and call